MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-payara-micro-java-app-with-maven-plugin.md

 When the Azure resources are no longer needed, clean up the resources you deployed by deleting the resource group.

-* From the Azure portal, select Resource group from the left menu.
+1. From the Azure portal, select **Resource group** from the menu.
-* Enter **microprofile** in the **Filter by name** field, the resource group created in this tutorial should have this prefix.
+1. Enter **microprofile** in the **Filter by name** field.
+The resource group created in this tutorial should have this prefix.
-* Select the resource group created in this tutorial.
+1. Select the resource group created in this tutorial.
-* Select Delete resource group from the top menu.
+1. Select **Delete resource group** from the menu.

 ## Next steps